david672orford/pub-tools/obs-scripts/README.md

-# Running JW Meeting and OBS to Zoom
+# Running KH Player and OBS with Output to Zoom

+These are preliminary instructions.
+The programs described are all changing and not everything described below will work.

 ## Install OBS Studio